 What Does It Mean to Influence?

-Laurie Ruettiman is the host of the Punk Rock HR podcast.
+Laurie Ruettimann is the host of the Punk Rock HR podcast.
 She is also a speaker and the author of the forthcoming book "Betting on You: How to Put Yourself First and (Finally) Take Control of Your Career."
 In other words, she’s what you call an influencer at work.
 And an influencer on work.

-And while many people turn to Laurie for insights into HR and the future of work, she points out there she’s had influencers in her own life.
+And while many people turn to Laurie for insights into HR and the future of work, she points out that she’s had influencers in her own life.
 “I have this weird theory of influence that we are influenced by people who fill our deficiencies,” Laurie says.
 Perhaps are people who are wealthy.
 Or people who seem to have an authenticity about them.
 Either way, we are looking to model actions or behaviors in others.

 It’s a responsibility Laurie takes seriously.
 But she also feels responsible to do something else: Push the conversation forward.
 Sometimes, that might mean you’re a bit of a lonely voice.
 Laurie was an early evangelist for Twitter, and she recalled giving a talk at an HR conference where she discussed using the platform.
 The response was not positive.
 “Trust is so subjective,” she says.
 Laurie had not earned the audience’s trust yet, but she was right.
 But when you’re influencing, following your convictions is part of the game.
 “I just had to believe that laying the seeds early was important,” she explains.